gborghi/olifis-italian-classifier/README.md

 # olifis-italian-classifier
-online classification of italian questions for 1st and 2nd level physics olympiads (created by AIF) this is a Google Apps Scripts web app, with HTML-CSS-JAVASCRIPT.
+Online classification of italian questions for 1st and 2nd level physics olympiads (created by AIF -- Associazione per l'insegnamento della Fisica).
+This is a Google Apps Scripts web app in HTML-CSS-JAVASCRIPT.

 The link to the UMAP classification semantic map can be found here: https://script.google.com/macros/s/AKfycbwY0HI_pxth1Gtx0vssaBaBPc1TkVf8GGRvABz-i1Mtv-F054eBMh52SnsjStZ13PlO/exec